Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 **The Good:**

 - Dedicated friendly and active slack channel where the man himself is there to assist.
 When he is not around, the fellow studens are really helpful and friendly as well
 - Lab connection is fast and stable, load balancing measures are in place to prevent overloading of students.
 - Lifetime access to the latest course updates
 - Certification does not expire
+- Teaches you how to use a C2